 However, there is a small subset of people who might need an indexed universal life insurance policy.
 Read on to find out who.

 People Who Might Need An Indexed Universal Life Insurance Policy

-While indexed universal life insurance is not for everyone, there is a small subset of people who could utilize it.
-Yes, and they include people with a life insurance need!
+While indexed universal life insurance is not for everyone, there is a subset of people who could utilize it.

 Indexed universal life insurance may be useful for:

 - the affluent or very wealthy.
 These people have a life insurance need.
-Moreover, they could use the cash value as tax-free income.
-You see, the affluent has the money to dump in large amounts of premiums to take full advantage of the insurance.
+They could use the cash value as tax-free income.
+You see, the affluent have the money to dump in large amounts of premiums to take full advantage of the insurance.
 They can mitigate any expense drag from these large premium purchases.

 - people who have contributed the maximum to their retirement accounts.
 They are looking for alternative ways to save.
 The cash value in an indexed universal life insurance policy is one way to save.

-For everyone else, stick with term life insurance and investing the savings into your retirement accounts.
+For everyone else, stick with term life insurance and invest the savings into your retirement accounts.

-We feel that the disadvantages of indexed universal life insurance outweigh any benefits for the typical indiviudal and family.
+While we feel there are many advantages of IULs, there are disadvantages of indexed universal life insurance for the typical individual and family.
 Just like traditional universal life insurance, indexed universal life insurance requires vigilance.
 Moreover, if the stock market or index does not rise, or has consistent, mediocre returns, the expense drag might wipe out any cash value within the policy.
-If you are going to purchase indexed univeral life insurance, purchase it for what it is: life insurance.

-If you feel that an indexed universal life insurance policy is right for you, or you want to get out of one, contact us.
-We have helped many individuals and families match the right life insurance to their specific situation.
+If you feel that an indexed universal life insurance policy is right for you, or you want to learn more, contact us or use the form below.
+We have helped many individuals and families match the right life insurance to their specific situations.